zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 Now you're ready to run your code and watch your AI agents collaborate.

-1. In the cloud shell command line pane, enter the following command to sign into Azure.
+1. In the cloud shell command-line pane, enter the following command to sign into Azure.

     ```
    az login